Gayathri-0809/flask-microblog/README.md

 * Built dynamic web pages
 * Implemented form handling in Flask
 * Learned CSRF protection
+* Integrated database with Flask
-* Implemented validation and user input handling
+* Understood ORM and relationships
 * Managed project using Git & GitHub

 ---

-💡 This project is part of my journey to become a skilled developer in Python, web development, and cybersecurity.
+💡 This project is part of my journey in technologies.